CuriousYoda/Instagram-Photo-Scraper/README.md

 ## Development & Packaging
 - PyInstaller is used to package the exe file

+## Kmown Issues
+- With RUN TYPE 3 (without credentials), it seems videos and posts with multople images are not supported

 ## Next Steps
+- Fix known issues
 - Support for proxy solution

 ## Screenshots